Riot Act: In other countries

 The Riot Act passed into the law of those countries that were then colonies of Great Britain, including the North American colonies that would become the United States and Canada.

 In many common-law jurisdictions, a lesser disturbance such as an affray or an unruly gathering may be deemed an unlawful assembly by the local authorities and ordered to disperse.
 Failure to obey such an order would typically be prosecuted as a summary offence.

 Australia

 Acts similar to the Riot Act have been enacted in some Australian states.
 For example, in Victoria the Unlawful Assemblies and Processions Act 1958 allowed a magistrate to disperse a crowd with the words (or words to the effect of):

 Our sovereign lady the Queen doth strictly charge and command all manner of persons here assembled immediately to disperse themselves and peaceably depart to their own homes.
 God save the Queen.

 Anyone remaining after 15 minutes may be charged and imprisoned for one month (first offence) or three months (repeat offence).
 The act does not apply to crowds gathered for the purpose of an election.

 The same act allows a magistrate to appoint citizens as "special [police] constables" to disperse a crowd and provides indemnity for the hurting or killing of unlawfully assembled people in an attempt to disperse them.
 The Act was significantly amended in 2007.

+The Riot Act was read in Young, NSW on 14 July 1861 (the town was known as Lambing Flat at the time).
+This was in an attempt to disperse a crowd of thousands of European gold miners who were protesting the arrest of the ringleaders of a violent mob attack on Chinese gold miners.